BrendaMichelle/hacker-challenge/README.md

   * You can make the text funny colors
   * You can rotate random things

-* Once you have fiddled to your hearts content, take as screen shot of the page and slack it to Josh & Scott.
+* Once you have fiddled to your hearts content, take a screen shot of the page and slack it to Josh & Scott.